station-work/motivation/README.md

 The Station Work is based in a physical space work change to digital space.

+The free and open source alternative to workos

 ## Licence MIT

 Copyright © 2021 <copyright holders>